LoginRadius/apidocs/database/supportdocs/docs/customer-management/profile-view.md

 > **Note:** You can update the search parameters(fields) by adding the custom fields in the Standard Login [Data Schema](/authentication/quick-start/standard-login/) section.

-From the step 3 it will explain you can **Manage** the customers registered in your application
+From the step 3 it will explain you can **Manage** the customers registered in your application.

 **Step 3:** Click the **Manage** button to manage the customer profile as highlighted in the following screen: